odytrice/Operation/ReadMe.md

 ```
 `r1` and `r2` are the return values of `ErrorFunction1` and `ErrorFunction2` respectively.

+###3.
+Linq Syntax

-The `Operation<T>` also allows you chain operations using Linq query syntax as shown Below
+The `Operation<T>` also allows you chain operations using Linq query syntax.
+This makes the flow of execution clearer.
+    It also allows you to easily combine the interim results of operations as shown below

 ```csharp
 var operation = from res1 in operation1